Toward Multimodal Image-to-Image Translation: Implementation Details

 \section{Implementation Details}

-The code and additional results are publicly available on our website.
-Please refer to supplement for more details about the datasets, architectures, and training procedures.
+The code and additional results are publicly available at \url{https://github.com/junyanz/BicycleGAN}.
+Please refer to our website for more details about the datasets, architectures, and training procedures.

-{\bf Network architecture} For generator $\G$, we use the U-Net~\citep{ronneberger2015u}, which contains an encoder-decoder architecture, with symmetric skip connections.
-The architecture has been shown to produce strong results in the unimodal image prediction setting, when there is spatial correspondence between input and output pairs.
-For discriminator $\D$, we use two PatchGAN discriminators~\citep{isola2016image} at different scales, which aims to predict real vs. fake for $70\times 70$ and $140 \times 140$ overlapping image patches, respectively.
-For the encoder $\E$, we experiment with two networks: (1) \texttt{E\_CNN}: CNN with a few convolutional and downsampling layers and (2) \texttt{E\_ResNet}: a classifier with several residual blocks~\cite{he2016deep}.
+\paragraph{Network architecture} For generator $\G$, we use the U-Net~\citep{ronneberger2015u}, which contains an encoder-decoder architecture, with symmetric skip connections.
+The architecture has been shown to produce strong results in the unimodal image prediction setting when there is a spatial correspondence between input and output pairs.
+For discriminator $\D$, we use two PatchGAN discriminators~\citep{isola2016image} at different scales, which aims to predict real vs. fake for $70\times 70$ and $140 \times 140$ overlapping image patches.
+For the encoder $\E$, we experiment with two networks: (1) \texttt{E\textsubscript{CNN}}: CNN with a few convolutional and downsampling layers and (2) \texttt{E\textsubscript{ResNet}}: a classifier with several residual blocks~\cite{he2016deep}.

-{\bf Training details} We build our model on the Least Squares GANs (LSGANs) variant~\citep{mao2016least}, which uses a least-squares objective instead of a cross entropy loss.
-LSGANs produce high quality results with stable training.
-We also find that not conditioning the discriminator $\D$ leads to better results (also discussed in~\citep{pathakCVPR16context}), and hence choose to do the same for all methods.
+\paragraph{Training details} We build our model on the Least Squares GANs (LSGANs) variant~\citep{mao2016least}, which uses a least-squares objective instead of a cross entropy loss.
+LSGANs produce high-quality results with stable training.
+We also find that not conditioning the discriminator $\D$ on input $\mathbf{A}$ leads to better results (also discussed in~\citep{pathakCVPR16context}), and hence choose to do the same for all methods.
 We set the parameters $\lambda_{\text{image}}=10$, $\lambda_{\text{latent}}=0.5$ and $\lambda_{\text{KL}}=0.01$ in all our experiments.
-In practice, we tie the weights for the generators in the \cvaegan and \cinfogan.
-We observe that using two separate discriminators yields slightly better visual results compared to discriminators with shared weights.
-We train our networks from scratch using Adam~\citep{kingma2014adam} with a batch size of $1$ and with learning rate of $0.0002$.
-We choose latent dimension to be $8$ across all the datasets.
+We tie the weights for the generators and encoders in the \cvaegan and \cinfogan models.
+For the encoder, only the predicted mean is used in \cinfogan.
+We observe that using two separate discriminators yields slightly better visual results compared to sharing weights.
+We only update $\G$ for the $\ell_1$ loss $\mathcal{L}_{1}^{\text{latent}}(\G,\E)$ on the latent code (Equation \ref{eqn:L1_lacyc}), while keeping $\E$ fixed.
+We found optimizing $\G$ and $\E$ simultaneously for the loss would encourage $G$ and $E$ to hide the information of the latent code without learning meaningful modes.
+We train our networks from scratch using Adam~\citep{kingma2014adam} with a batch size of $1$ and with a learning rate of $0.0002$.
+We choose latent dimension $|\z|=8$ across all the datasets.